 Every week, Executive Food Editor Keith Dresser pairs each main dish with a side to give you a complete, satisfying dinner without the guesswork.
 Look for the game plan section to learn tips on how to streamline your kitchen work so dinner comes together quicker.

-Dinner 1: Baked Sole and Bulgur Salad
+Dinner 1: Baked Sole with Bulgur Salad

 For our Baked Sole Fillets with Herbs and Bread Crumbs, we roll the fillets into compact bundles so they cook evenly.
 To enliven the fish’s mild flavor, we add Dijon mustard and a variety of fresh herbs.
 A simple topping of toasted bread crumbs contributes texture and richness.
 Bulgur Salad with Carrots and Almonds utilizes the technique for making tabbouleh, where the bulgur is soaked to soften.
 To enhance the grain’s nutty flavor, we incorporate ground cumin, cayenne pepper, lemon, shredded carrot, and crunchy almonds.
 Lots of chopped fresh mint, cilantro, and scallions make our salad fresh and bright.